Ticketing Workflow and App

 In this step, we will add a Resource query block to invoke the ticketing system API.

-Connect the Start and Resource query block.
+- Connect the Start Trigger and Resource query block.

-callTicketInfoAPI. -
+callTicketInfoAPI. - Resource should default to

-Update the Resource query with the URL
+REST APIandGETmethod, leave these values. - Update the Resource query URL to:

-Select the Run icon to confirm the API returns a result.
+- Select the Run icon to confirm the API returns a result.

 Create AI Action block to summarize